yasminshamsudin/Q/README.md

 Note: The Q development can be followed here: https://github.com/qusers The version in this repository were used in published work by the Åqvist group at least until 2017.

+This version of Q has been successfully compiled on the Rackham (UPPMAX) and Tetralith (NSC) clusters.